PBug90/w3gjs/README.md

 ## Usage

+Check out the examples folder of this repository to find usage examples for both typescript and javascript.

 For detailed API documentation check out https://pbug90.github.io/w3gjs Please keep in mind that as of now, parallel parsing with the same W3GReplay instance is not yet supported.
 Instantiate multiple instances or parse replays sequentially.